 In 2008, our company set out to redesign the conveyor idler.
-We were driven by the changes to the Standard published by CEMA in 1996, which we perceived had reduced the life of the idler when comparing to the tapered roller bearing idlers of the past.
+We were driven by the changes to the USA Standard, published by CEMA in 1996, which we perceived had reduced the life of the idler when comparing to the tapered roller bearing idlers of the past.

-Due to demand for 6” diameter idlers we then developed our Mine Duty 35mm/1.388” sealed ball bearing idler to replace the standard duty CEMA D idler which is designed with a 25mm/.984” sealed ball bearing.
-Our MD35 idler has 3.3 times greater theoretical bearing life than the standard CEMA D. The MD35 product line is presently available in 36” – 60” belt widths.
+Due to demand for 6” diameter idlers we then developed the MD35®.
+Our Mine Duty 35mm/1.388” sealed ball bearing idler was manufactured to compete with the standard duty CEMA D idler which is designed with a 25mm/.984” sealed ball bearing.
+Our MD35 idler has 3.3 times greater theoretical bearing life than the standard CEMA D. The MD35® product line is presently available in 36” – 60” belt widths.